Developing Human Resources

 Work skills training programs are categorized by job type, such as R&D or sales, and improve employee skills through on-the-job training.

-To offer business skills training opportunities to more employees, an e-Learning system was introduced in 2017 to newly offer open-type marketing skills training and also offer a broad range of other self-improvement classes for relevant skills, such as problem-solving.
+Since 2018, to offer business skills training opportunities to more employees, an e-Learning system was introduced in 2017 to newly offer open-type marketing skills training and also offer a broad range of other self-improvement classes for relevant skills, such as problem-solving.

 Global Manager Training